 We engage audiences with exhibitions, programs, and hands-on classes, while stewarding a significant permanent collection.
 We interpret historical ceramics to emphasize their relevance today, and champion emerging and established Canadian artists and their role in the broader world.
-We innovate through clay education, as it brings together the experience of making with a deeper understanding of the art of ceramics.
+We innovate through clay education, as we bring together the experience of making with a deeper understanding of the art of ceramics.

 We believe in making, looking, and thinking through clay.